eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 No value is returned and the variable is never set.
 The error short-circuits the function before it returns anything.
-Returning a value and raising an error are mutually exclusive: a function either returns something or it errors.
+Returning a value and raising an error are mutually exclusive: a function either *returns* something or it *errors*.

-Errors, unlike return values, automatically rise through calling functions as well (which is why you *raise* an error).
+Errors, unlike return values, automatically rise through calling functions as well (that's why we call it *raising* an error).
 For example, if `divide` is called within another function, the error will escalate through both layers and short-circuit the calling function as well.

 ```python